Last updated 18 June, 2023

 KPMG understands the importance of protecting children's privacy, especially in an online environment.
 In particular, our sites are not intentionally designed for or directed at children under the age of 13.
 It is our policy never to knowingly collect or maintain information about anyone under the age of 13, except as part of an engagement to provide professional services.

-2.1 Transfer within the network of KPMG firms
+2.1 Transfer within the global organization of KPMG firms

 2.2 Transfers to third parties

-We do not share personal information with unaffiliated third parties, except as necessary for our legitimate professional and business needs, to carry out your requests, and/or as requiredor permitted by law or professional standards.
-This would include:
+We do not share personal information with third parties, except as necessary for our legitimate professional and business needs, to carry out your requests, and/or as required or permitted by law or professional standards.
+For more information on such third parties, please see this link.

 In addition, KPMG will transfer certain personal information across geographical borders to outside companies working with us or on our behalf for the purposes described in this Privacy Statement.
-KPMG will also store personal information in a jurisdiction other than where you are based.
+KPMG will also typically store personal information in a jurisdiction other than where you are based.
+We will typically send personnel information to the following countries.

 KPMG will not transfer the personal information you provide to any third parties for their own direct marketing use.